Risk factors for recurrent plugged ducts or mastitis

 - Has your baby been ill?
 Occasionally, baby can have the bacteria in the back of his throat and be reinfecting mom with mastitis.
 This can be determined by swabbing the baby’s throat.
 If the culture is positive, then baby should be treated along with mom.
 A culture of your milk can also help your health care provider better determine the best treatment (antibiotic-wise).

-Treatments for recurrent plugged ducts or mastitis
+Supportive Care for recurrent plugged ducts or mastitis

 References and additional information